 More than 2,800 Biomet Hip lawsuits were filed over the Biomet M2a-Magnum devices.
 Federal cases for Biomet Hip Implant injuries were consolidated in multidistrict litigation (MDL) in 2012.
 Though the cases were set to begin in 2014 in the U.S. District Court for the Northern District of Indiana, the company offered $56 million to settle over 1,140 cases for up to $200,000 each.

 Biomet has faced charges with the Securities and Exchange Commission (SEC) regarding violations of the Foreign Corrupt Practices Act.
-The company was found to have bribed doctors in Argentina, Brazil and China to use its devices paid $22.9 million in 2012 to settle the charges, however the company faced additional inquiries which delayed a merger with Zimmer Holdings who also faced a large number of hip device lawsuits as well.
+The company was found to have bribed doctors in Argentina, Brazil, and China to use its devices and paid $22.9 million in 2012 to settle the charges.

-Though Biomet has offered settlements to thousands of plaintiffs, many lawsuits have not been settled and more are expected.
+Though Biomet has offered settlements to thousands of plaintiffs, many lawsuits have not been settled.
 Not all potential lawsuits will qualify for a settlement as each case is different and evaluated individually.